 Below are two case studies that highlight the fiscal impact of online reputation management.
 Burying negative news articles is just one component of a multi-faceted approach to fostering positive brand sentiment online.

 A national furniture and mattress retailer enlisted our help to handle multiple, negative links on the first page of Google for their company name.
 Their combined monthly volume of these branded searches exceeded 300,000 queries per month.

 We custom-built an aggressive, holistic, reputation management strategy for the customer.
-Our solution leveraged a combination of content production, competitive insight, technical SEO, and strategic outreach to recraft the virtual brand image of this company.
-Using this strategy, Terakeet was able to improve this retailer’s click-through rate on favorable content by great than 455 percent.
+Our solution leveraged a combination of content production, competitive insight, on-page SEO, and strategic outreach to recraft the virtual brand image of this company.
+Using this strategy, Terakeet was able to improve this retailer’s click-through rate on favorable content by great than 455%.
 We also flipped Google page one for brand name searches to 100% preferred content.